scala-ide/docs/src/sphinx/4.0.x/features/scaladebugger/index.rst

 Where to get it?
 ----------------

-The Scala debugger has been merged into trunk, so the latest version is available in the `nightly builds`__

-__ /download/nightly.html
+The Scala debugger is a part of Scala IDE and is released as a whole.

 Using the Scala debugger
 ------------------------